Eduba Veteran-Owned

 The engagement went well enough that ICR made a decision they hadn't made in over a decade: they wanted to produce a hard copy of the study.
 That's not a metric you find on a dashboard, but it tells you something about the quality of the work.
 When a research organization breaks a ten-year pattern to put your findings in print, the work did its job.

-Research First Hard Copy in 10+ Years
+British Council Soft Power Research NLP & Machine Learning First Hard Copy in 10+ Years

-Flagler College
+Flagler College & Edinburgh Futures Institute

-Faculty AI Workshops & Academic Research · St. Augustine, FL
+Faculty AI Workshops & Academic Research · St. Augustine, FL & Edinburgh, UK

 Before the Fortune 500 engagements, before the global consultancies, the work started here.
 After using AI to produce research that was accepted to Flagler's Saints Academic Review, faculty started asking how it was done.
 That turned into contracted AI workshops for the college, teaching professors how to think about these tools in the classroom.

 It was the first time the tables turned from student to teacher, and it proved something that still holds: the people most skeptical of AI often become its most thoughtful adopters, if someone takes the time to connect it to their actual work.
+The work continued at the University of Edinburgh, where Eduba Labs ran experimental workshops at the Edinburgh Futures Institute for faculty exploring AI in education.

 “Whoa, this is a really good use of AI.
 How do you do this?”